The moduli stack of principal $\rho$-sheaves and Gieseker-Harder-Narasimhan filtrations

 For principal $\rho$-sheaves over $X$ with $\dim X>1$ we only find in the literature the slope version of the Harder-Narasimhan filtration, constructed at the level of points by Anchouche-Azad-Biswas \cite{anchouche-hassan-biswas} and in families by Gurjar-Nitsure \cite{nitsuregurjar2, gurjar2020hardernarasimhan}.
 Biswas and Zamora \cite{biswas-zamora-ghn-principal} showed that the notion of Gieseker filtration is not well-behaved with respect to change of group.
 The strategy of considering the canonical filtration of the adjoint vector bundle does not yield in general a well-defined notion of Gieseker-Harder-Narasimhan reduction in higher dimensions.
 Therefore a new approach needs to be introduced.

-Our second main result is the definition of a Gieseker-Harder-Narasimhan parabolic reduction in the context of $\rho$-sheaves. \begin{theorem} Every principal $\rho$-sheaf admits a uniquely defined multi-weighted filtration called the Gieseker-Harder-Narasimhan filtration (abbreviated GHN filtration), see Definition \ref{defn: GHN filtration}.
+Our second main result (proven in section \ref{section: GHN filtrations} (Theorem \ref{thm: relative Gieseker filtrations})) is the definition of a Gieseker-Harder-Narasimhan parabolic reduction in the context of $\rho$-sheaves. \begin{theorem} Every principal $\rho$-sheaf admits a uniquely defined multi-weighted filtration called the Gieseker-Harder-Narasimhan filtration (abbreviated GHN filtration), see Definition \ref{defn: GHN filtration}.

 This filtration is schematic, in the sense that the universal stacks for relative GHN filtrations induce a locally closed stratification of $\text{Bun}_{\rho}(X)$.